nitroshare/nitroshare-desktop/README.md

 ### Build Instructions

+The instructions below describe the build process for each of the supported platforms.

 #### Ubuntu 14.04, 14.10, & 15.04

 1. None of the current releases ship CMake 3.1, so you will need to add my PPA: